samye760/Bot-Java/README.md

-# Bot-Java
+# Bot

 A bot that interacts with the user.
+Basic interactions and a programming quiz.
+Supposed to be a simple, beginner program for learning basic [CS](https://en.wikipedia.org/wiki/Computer_science) like [control flow](https://en.wikipedia.org/wiki/Control_flow).